blakkd/faster-whisper-hotkey/README.md

 ## Limitations

 - Currently, the script doesn't propose translating, only transcription.
-But if you pick a multilingual model and select `en` as language while talking in another language it will be translated to English.
+But if you pick a multilingual model and select `en` as language while talking in another language it will be translated to English, provided you speak for long enough.
 - Almost all text fields are supported.
 But there can be some rare exception such as the cinnamon start menu search bar for example.

 ## Acknowledgements